netgurru/casestudy-kops-project/README.md

    cd mychart
    ```

-5. Modify the generated `values.yaml` file to set your desired values for the deployment, service, and autoscaling.
+5. Modify the generated `values.yaml` file to set our desired values for the deployment, service, and autoscaling.

 6. Create templates for the Deployment and Service in the `templates` directory.
-You can use the existing YAML files or split them into smaller template files.
+We can use the existing YAML files or split them into smaller template files.

 7. Render the Kubernetes objects using Helm: